 A buyer wants to ensure that what is being bought is worth the price.
-In many cases, the value of stocks is easy to ascertain, because the industry is legally required to provide adequate information, which is readily available on the Internet.
+The value of some property, such as stocks, is easy to ascertain, because stock markets are legally required to provide adequate information, which is readily available on the Internet.
 Real estate, on the other hand, is much more difficult to evaluate.
 Both the property and the title to the property take time to investigate.
 Consequently, there are many steps that a buyer and seller must follow to ensure an equitable transaction.
 Because of the substantial time involved in the investigation, neither the buyer nor the seller wants to waste time on people who are not serious about the transaction.
 Therefore, the seller would often want earnest money as a deposit to ensure that the buyer is serious about the purchase.
 The amount of the earnest money deposit will vary according to locale, but the buyer can determine the usual amounts from a real estate agent or attorney.

 The escrow agency may be a title company or an escrow company, or an attorney.
 The escrow agent will naturally charge a fee for her services, and there may also be separate fees for the recording of documents, making wire transfers to pay off existing mortgages, mailing costs, and other such costs.

 The exact details of escrow depend on state law and local custom.
 Generally, the escrow officer works for either an escrow company or a title company.
 In some parts of the country, attorneys may act as the escrow agent.
-The escrow instructions are an important part of escrow, since the escrow agent will resolve any disputes and will only undertake what is specified in the escrow instructions, which are derived from the purchase agreement and any other documents that the seller and the buyer agreed to.
-If either the buyer or the seller wants to change some the instructions, then both will have to agree to the change.
+The escrow instructions are an important part of escrow, since the escrow agent will resolve any disputes and will only undertake what is specified in the escrow instructions, derived from the purchase agreement and any other documented agreements between the seller and buyer.
+If either the buyer or the seller wants to change some provisions, then both must agree to the change.

 When the seller accepts the offer from the buyer, the purchase agreement is signed, and the seller usually starts escrow by sending the purchase and sale agreement, any assignments of contract, and written escrow and closing instructions to the escrow agent.
 Earnest money from the buyer is deposited with the escrow agent in the name of the buyer.
 Then the property is under contract.
 After the escrow instructions are signed by both parties and returned to the escrow company, escrow is officially opened.
 The buyer, seller, and any lender will have separate escrow instructions, although some states allow joint escrow instructions.
 Thence, the buyer controls the property, allowing him to determine whether the seller has accurately represented the property.